awray3/music_clf/README.md

 	pip install -r requirements.txt

 Note: `ffmpeg` is a tool for working with audio data that is used by the python package `librosa`, which will be used for audio processing.
-This will allow us to work with `.mp3` files, `.wav` files, and more within python.
+This will allow us to load `.mp3` and `.wav` files.

-## Preprocessing
+### Preprocessing

-There are two preprocessing steps.
-The script `metadata_preprocess.py` processes the metadata files given from the FMA dataset, and `mp3_to_melspec.py` converts the mp3 files into melspectrograms saved as numpy files (`.npz`).
+Once you have downloaded the GTZAN dataset, run the preprocessing script

-	python metadata_preprocess.py
+	python preprocess.py

+### Training

+You can view available models to train in the `models.py` file.
+Currently there is logistic regression and a convolutional neural network avialable to train.
+Modify the model creation section in `train.py` and run

-	python mp3_to_melspec.py
+	python train.py

-# Roadmap

-* Study working models on small datasets
+which will give you a model summary, training information, and evaluation diagnostics.